Top-philic ALP phenomenology at the LHC: the elusive mass-window: Top-philic ALPs at the LHC

 First, we notice that the dominant ALP decay channel in our window of interest for $m_a$ is into bottom-quark pairs.
 The associated BR ranges between around $50\%$ and $80\%$.
 From Eq.~\eqref{eq:Laintnonder} it is manifest that the interactions of the ALP with the fermions are proportional to the respective fermion masses.
 Therefore the rates of the decays into the other SM fermions are much smaller, especially for those of the first generation.

 Moving to the case of $WW$, $ZZ$ and $Z\gamma$ on-shell decays, as discussed in Sec.~\ref{sec:weak_gauge} the corresponding loop-induced ALP couplings do not exhibit any $m_a/m_t$ suppression.
 However, in the approximation of on-shell $Z$ or $W$, these decays are kinematically allowed only for, respectively, $m_{a}> 2m_{W},2m_{Z},m_{Z}$.
 Therefore, at the higher end of our ALP mass window, decays into EW gauge bosons are possible and the $Z\gamma$ channel becomes particularly important, with a BR$\sim10\%$.
 Clearly, by consistently taking into account off-shell $Z$ and $W$ effects ($a$ decaying into four fermions or two fermions plus a photon), also in the regions $m_{a} < 2m_{W},2m_{Z},m_{Z}$ the BRs for $WW^\ast$, $ZZ^\ast$ and $Z^\ast\gamma$ would be non-vanishing, albeit suppressed by the off-shell propagator.
+We will return to this point at the end of this section.

 In our top-philic model, the decays into gluons and photons display a peculiar behaviour.
 We remind the reader that, as discussed in Sec.~\ref{subsec:gluphot}, in our approximation both decays are induced by two kinds of contributions: the one-loop top-quark contribution and the approximate two-loop contribution originating from a loop of light fermions where the ALP-fermion interactions, $c_{f}$, are themselves generated by another top-quark loop (see Fig.~\ref{fig:Diagramsep}).
 While in the high end of the $10~{\rm GeV}\lesssim m_{a}\lesssim 200~{\rm GeV}$ mass window the one-loop contribution is dominant, since the ratio $m_a^2/m_t^2$ is of order one, in the lower range ($m_{a}\ll m_{t}$) the two-loop contribution dominates.
 We discuss in the following the case of the decay into gluons and afterwards mention the few differences w.r.t.~the analogous case of the decay into photons.